When Is the Best Time

 Location and Tips

-Paarl Rock are three granite outcrops, the second biggest on earth, more than 500 million years old.
+Paarl Rock is three granite outcrops, the second biggest on earth, more than 500 million years old.
 It was declared a Nature Reserve in 1977.
-The three rocks are Paarl Rock, Bretagne Rock, and Gordon’s Rock; the formerly names were Diamond and Pearl Mountain.
+The three rocks are Paarl Rock, Bretagne Rock, and Gordon’s Rock; the former names were Diamond and Pearl Mountain.
 After heavy rainfall, the rocks sparkle like diamonds and pearls.
-That is the reason for the town's name Paarl, which is the Dutch word for pearl.
+That is the reason for the town's name, Paarl, which is the Dutch word for pearl.

 Some of the pictures are provided by our friends Umamisky